Jacob Cress: Media, collaborations and exhibitions

 In 2011, Cress had an exhibition featuring his work in Abingdon, Virginia at the William King Museum.
 The exhibition was titled "Mischief-Making: Contemporary Craftsman Jake Cress," and included a carving workshop.

 Cress collaborated with painter Mark Young to create "The Decorator," a realist oil painting that extends outwards physically through hand crafted furniture.
 From the painting, a chair's arm, created by Jake Cress, reaches out and places a flower into a vase that rests on a table built by Cress.
 The table stands under the painting.
 The chairs featured in the painting are Cress' animated chairs.
 "The Decorator" was featured at the King William Museum.

-Personal life
+Personal life and death

-Cress' home, which includes his furniture gallery and he and his wife's bed and breakfast, is furnished with his furniture, some of which is for sale.
-Cress continues to work in his shop in Fincastle, Virginia.
-He is no longer an actor in the community.
+Cress' home, which included his furniture gallery and he and his wife's bed and breakfast, was furnished with his furniture, some of which is for sale.
+In later life Cress continued to work in his shop in Fincastle.
+He died on May 19, 2026, at the age of 81.